drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 There are two clinical syndromes of infection: VLM and ocular larval migrans (OLM).
 The symptoms of VLM are related to the organ invaded, most commonly the liver, lung, (asthma being a common symptom) or other thoracic or abdominal organ.
 VLM usually affects children <5 years old, often from ingesting Toxocara eggs in free-roaming cats’ feces deposited in sand boxes and other play areas.
 (Visceral Larva Migrans - an overview | ScienceDirect Topics https://www.sciencedirect.com › medicine-and-dentistry).

-COVID-19.
-Two different studies have found that pet cats and dogs that have close contact with a person who has COVID-19 can become infected, with cats being more susceptible to the virus, though most pets have only mild clinical signs of illness.
-Researchers say anyone with COVID-19 should avoid close contact with pets both to prevent transmitting the coronavirus and to keep pets from becoming a reservoir for it.
-Full Story: NBC News (6/30/2021),  BBC (free registration) (6/30’/2021).
+CATS PRONE TO COVID-19 INFECTION:CONTAIN/ENCLOSE

+People who share a bed with, cuddle and kiss cats and dogs while sick with COVID-19 are more likely to pass the disease to their pets, researchers report in Emerging Infectious Diseases.
+(1).
+Lead author Prof. Dorothee Bienzle from the University of Guelph's pathobiology department said results suggest that cats have a higher rate of COVID-19 infection than dogs, stating to the press "It has to do with how well the virus latches on to the receptor in the cat or dog's respiratory system," said Bienzle.
+The high prevalence of COVID-19 antibodies in cats surprised researchers, she said.
+"We did not expect quite that many," she said.
+"Over half of the cats that live in a household of a person who had COVID had antibodies.
+That's very high."(2)

+This timely study confirms what I and others with veterinary, medical and scientific background and understanding of epidemiology and zoonoses advocate: All owned cats should be contained/enclosed and not allowed to go off their owners' property.
+This would help prevent local wildlife and stray and feral cats from being infected with the SARS-CoV-2 virus and becoming a public health risk as reservoirs of potential infection for years to come.
+Also, cats infected by humans with this virus could pass on the infection to people as happened in Thailand.
+(3).Virologists have established that  a cat belonging to a COVID-19 positive family sneezed in the face of a veterinarian testing the cat for this disease.
+Such cases of cat-to-human transmission are probably rare, and researchers emphasize that people should care for their cats — and perhaps take extra precautions when handling cats that might be infected — and not abandon them.

+References

+1.Bienzle D, Rousseau J, Marom D, MacNicol J, et al).
+Risk Factors for SARS-CoV-2 Infection and Illness in Cats and Dogs1.
+Emerg Infect Dis.
+2022 Jun;28(6):1154-1162.
+2022.

+2.CTV News (Canada)/The Canadian Press (6/26)

+3.Sila, T Sunghan,J. Laochareonsuk.W et al Suspected Cat-to-Human Transmission of SARS-CoV-2, Thailand, July–September 2021 Emerg.
+Infect.
+Dis.
+28, 1485–1488 2022

 Blood samples from 8% of cats being treated for unrelated conditions at the University of Minnesota veterinary college clinic tested positive for COVID-19 antibodies.
 (Star Tribune, Science & Health. p.2, July 25th 2021).

 These studies underscore the importance of not letting cats roam free because of the possibility of human-infected cats infecting other cats and wildlife and then establishing a reservoir of infection in the community.